MarcosFloresta/learn-c-programming/4-arrays/3_arrays_&_functions.md

 5
 ```

-**Note:** In C programming, you can pass arrays to functions, however, you cannot return arrays from functions
+**Note:** In C programming, you can pass arrays to functions, however, you cannot return arrays from functions.